NewAlexandria/leadership_readme/onboarding/NHO-corp.md

 Events that cover just several hours of the day will get in the way of scheduling for others that leave the team calendar 'on' (planning, management, etc).
 Put the partial-day OOOs on your own calendar.

 There you can make them an "OOO event type" that, correctly, auto-declines new meetings involving you!

+## Work Culture

+For distributed (remote) teams, make [culture and expectation-setting](https://newalexandria.github.io/leadership_readme/remote-work.html) a clear and specific part of the NHO process.